Israel moves into Gaza's second-largest city and intensifies strikes in bloody new phase of the war

 FEWER PLACES TO GO

-Israel ordered the full-scale evacuation of northern Gaza in the early days of the war and has barred people who left from returning.
-An unknown number of people — likely a few hundred thousand — remain in the north, but the rest of Gaza's population of 2.3 million is squeezed into the 90 square miles of central and southern Gaza.
+After the full-scale evacuation of northern Gaza ordered by Israel earlyin the war, most of Gaza's population of 2.3 million is squeezed into the 90 square miles of central and southern Gaza.

 Since moving into the south, the Israeli military has ordered people out of nearly two dozen neighborhoods in and around Khan Younis.
 That further reduced the area where civilians can seek refuge by more than a quarter.
 It was not clear how many people followed the evacuation call.